 Otherwise, you could be just their next dinner!

 Traders can be categorised into different types further by how long they hold on to a trade, or which timeframes they focus on.

-The higher the timeframe, the less trades taken, yet the more pips that can be captured.
+The higher the timeframe, the fewer trades are taken, yet the more pips that can be captured.

-The lower the timeframe, the more trading opportunities are available, yet there are less pips to capture.
+The lower the timeframe, the more trading opportunities are available, yet there are fewer pips to capture.

 Most people see forex traders as only intraday (people who trade during the day, 5 days a week) traders.
 Therefore, many beginners only focus on this – which may not be right for them!

 Most trading styles are covered by these categories:

 Scalper – someone who trades frequently, taking small profits but often during a single trading day.